Spatially covariant gravity with two degrees of freedom in the presence of an auxiliary scalar field: Hamiltonian analysis: Comparison with scalar-tensor theory in the spatial gauge

-The spatially covariant gravity with an auxiliary scalar field was firstly proposed in \citep{Gao:2018izs}, where the Hamiltonian analysis was performed to show that the theory propagates 3 degrees of freedom.
+The spatially covariant gravity the an auxiliary scalar field was firstly proposed in \citep{Gao:2018izs}, in which the Hamiltonian analysis was performed in order to show that the theory propagates 3 degrees of freedom.
 This idea was originally motivated by generally covariant scalar-tensor theory when the scalar field possesses a spacelike gradient.
-After choosing the so-called ``spatial gauge'' as in \citep{Gao:2018izs}, the resulting action takes a form similar to (\ref{action}).
-However, we should note that ``spatially covariant gravity with an auxiliary scalar field'' and ``scalar-tensor theory in the spatial gauge'' are completely different theories.
+After choosing the so-called ``spatial gauge'' as in \citep{Gao:2018izs}, the resulting action takes the form that is similar to (\ref{action}).
+However, we should notice that ``spatially covariant gravity the an auxiliary scalar field'' and ``scalar-tensor theory in the spatial gauge'' are completely different theories.

-First, we will show the difference between (\ref{action}) and the scalar-tensor theory in the spatial gauge.
+First we will show the difference between (\ref{action}) and the scalar-tensor theory in the spatial gauge.
 Let us consider a general action of scalar-tensor theory

-where the Lagrangian involves a scalar field $\phi$, the spacetime metric $g_{ab}$, the spacetime curvature tensor $^{4}\!R_{abcd}$ as well as their covariant derivatives.
-The 4-dimensional Levi-Civita tensor $\varepsilon_{abcd}$ encodes possible parity violation effects.
+where the Lagrangian involves a scalar field $\phi$, spacetime metric $g_{ab}$, the spacetime curvature tensor $^{4}\!R_{abcd}$ as well as their covariant derivatives.
+The 4-dimension Levi-Civita tensor $\varepsilon_{abcd}$ encodes possible parity violation effects.

-In a cosmological context, the scalar field $\phi$ is assumed to possess a timelike gradient so that the so-called unitary gauge with $\phi=t$ can be chosen.
-Here we consider the opposite situation by assuming that the scalar field possesses a spacelike gradient\footnote{Similar ideas appear in ``elastic inflation'' \citep{Gruzinov:2004ty} and ``solid inflation'' \citep{Endlich:2012pz}, where it is the Nambu-Goldstone boson breaking spatial diffeomorphism that plays the role of the scalar field.}.
-Contrary to the unitary gauge which is defined by requiring $\mathrm{D}_{a}\phi=0$, we now choose a gauge in which
+In cosmological context, the scalar field $\phi$ is assumed to possesses a timelike gradient so that the so-called unitary gauge with $\phi=t$ can be chosen.
+Here we consider the contrary situation by assuming that the scalar field possesses a spacelike gradient\footnote{Similar ideas appear in ``elastic inflation'' \citep{Gruzinov:2004ty} and \textquotedblleft solid inflation\textquotedblright{} \citep{Endlich:2012pz} where it is the Nambu-Goldstone boson breaking spatial diffeomorphism that plays the role of the scalar field.}.
+Contrary to the unitary gauge which is defined by requiring $\mathrm{D}_{a}\phi=0$, we now can choose a gauge in which

 where $n^{a}$ is the normal vector to the hypersurfaces.
-This can be understood as choosing hypersurfaces such that the normal vector $n^{a}$ exactly lies on the constant $\phi$ hypersurfaces.
-As a result, the value of $\phi$ does not change when transported along the normal vector.
-This choice of spatial hypersurfaces is referred to as the ``spatial gauge'' in \citep{Gao:2018izs}.
+This can be understood that we choose hypersurfaces such that the normal vector $n^{a}$ exactly lie on the the constant $\phi$ hypersurfaces.
+As a result, the value of $\phi$ does not change when being transported along the normal vector.
+This choice of spatial hypersurfaces is referred as ``spatial gauge'' in \citep{Gao:2018izs}.

 The normal vector $n^{a}$ is normalized by $n^{a}n_{a}=-1$.
-The induced metric on the spatial hypersurfaces is, as usual,
+The induced metric on the spatial hypersurfaces is as usual

 We can then split all the 4-dimensional objects into their temporal and spatial parts.
 For example, the decomposition of $\nabla_{a}\phi$ is